skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 points: 5
 ```

-## At The End
+## At the end

-Now we know almost everything about query variables and use them in different ways.
-When you are using GraphQL in the client side of your app, query variables will be pretty useful.
+Now we know almost everything about query variables and about how to use them in different ways.
+When you are using GraphQL on the client side of your app, query variables will be pretty useful.